shubhamakshit/Report-Generator/README.md

 Open in Browser
 Navigate to http://127.0.0.1:5000 in your web browser to start using DocuPDF.

+Environment Variables (Optional)

+To enable the automatic question number extraction feature, you need to set the NVIDIA_API_KEY environment variable:

+bash
+download
+content_copy
+expand_less
+IGNORE_WHEN_COPYING_START
+IGNORE_WHEN_COPYING_END
+# On Linux/macOS:
+export NVIDIA_API_KEY="your-api-key-here"

+# On Windows:
+set NVIDIA_API_KEY=your-api-key-here

+# Or create a .env file with:
+NVIDIA_API_KEY=your-api-key-here

+If you don't set this variable, the application will still work but the automatic question number extraction feature will be disabled.

 📖 How to Use

 The application workflow is designed to be simple and linear.